garykac/woven/docs/spell-list.md

 ```
 Element: Fire

-Category: Attack, Tendril
+Category: Move Tendril, Attack Tendril

-Move a TENDRIL you control 3 spaces, removing all other TENDRILs from locations it moves into.
+Move a TENDRIL you control 3 spaces, removing all other TENDRILs from its starting location and all locations it moves into.

--

 Consume the TENDRIL you moved for this spell.